erikhoward/atlas/docs/configuration.md

 When enabled, Atlas performs the following verification steps:

-1. **During Export**: Calculates SHA-256 checksums of composition content before writing to the database
-2. **After Export**: Fetches each exported composition from the database and recalculates its checksum
+1. **After Export**: Fetches each exported composition from the database to verify it exists
-3. **Comparison**: Compares the original checksum with the recalculated checksum
-4. **Reporting**: Generates a detailed verification report showing pass/fail status for each composition
+2. **Reporting**: Generates a detailed verification report showing pass/fail status for each composition

 **Verification Report Includes:**

 - Total compositions verified
 - Number passed/failed/skipped
 - Success rate percentage
-- Detailed failure information (composition UID, expected vs actual checksum, reason)
+- Detailed failure information (composition UID, reason)
 - Verification duration

 **Important Notes:**

 - Verification is currently only available when using **Azure Cosmos DB** as the database target
-- Verification adds overhead to the export process (typically 20-30% longer)
+- Verification adds overhead to the export process (typically 10-20% longer)
-- Recommended for critical data exports where data integrity is paramount
+- Recommended for critical data exports where you want to confirm all compositions were successfully written
-- Failed verifications indicate potential data corruption or transmission errors
+- Failed verifications indicate compositions that were not found in the database
-- Checksums are calculated on the composition content field only (excluding metadata)

 ### Logging